TBarnhart2/DnD/content/DM Notes/World Hidden info.md

 ### Dracordia
-- **Import:** Slaves
 - **The Obsidian Heart:** Deep beneath the city, rumored to lie beneath the very foundations of the city, beats the Obsidian Heart, a massive Aetherium engine that powers the city's defenses and fuels the ambition of the Dragonborn elite.
-This engine, however, is said to be fueled by the life force of the enslaved, draining their vitality to maintain Dracordia's dominance.

 - **Potential Impact:** If the Obsidian Heart were to be disrupted or destroyed, it would have catastrophic consequences for Dracordia, plunging the city into chaos and potentially weakening its grip on power.
 The party might be tasked with finding a way to liberate the enslaved and shut down the Obsidian Heart, restoring balance to the city.